profolsen/pteroform/README.md

 Pteroform is an LL(1) Parsing library.
 Create Terminals, and Rules with one or many derivations.
-Add the rules and Terminals to a Grammar.
+Add the Rules and Terminals to a Grammar.
-Create a parser using the Grammar, and create a Term from an input string and the Parser.
+Create a Parser that uses the Grammar to parse Strings, and create a Term from an input String and the Parser.